NO-COST MARKETING: Three Ideas that Work

-Marketing-a necessary component of every business that often becomes a huge expense with seemingly negligible results.
-Staffing companies spend outrageous amounts on four-color brochures and high-gloss marketing materials that many times never get read or worse, become obsolete before they are even used.
+Marketing – a necessary component of every business that often becomes a huge expense with seemingly negligible results.
+Staffing companies spend outrageous amounts on marketing materials that many times never get read or worse, become obsolete before they are even used.

-Web sites are expensive to create and maintain.
-Radio and TV advertising can be cost prohibitive.
-The monthly expense for yellow page advertising is mind-boggling when you consider its questionable impact.
-As a business owner/manager you must choose the marketing methods that will best utilize whatever limited budget is available.
+Websites are expensive to create and maintain.
+Professionally produced videos can be cost prohibitive.
+The monthly expense for “buying” your way to the top of Google search results for “staffing agencies in [insert city]” will bust most staffing firms’ marketing budgets in no time.
+As a business owner/manager, you must choose the marketing methods that will best utilize whatever limited budget is available.
 Why not augment your choices with additional marketing at little or no cost?

 The following article offers five marketing ideas with action and implementation plans.
 These ideas will cost you virtually nothing to execute and provide ways to produce effective marketing that can increase your revenues and profits.

 Learn marketing ideas that you can initiate to enhance your company’s position in your market and spotlight positive elements of the services you provide.
 And these ideas can be implemented at virtually no cost.